Amarone Della Valpolicella Classico 2012 Allegrini

 This weekend has been devoted to Amarone Valpolicella.
 Regular readers of my blog will know that my favourite wine region in Italy is Veneto and this is where Amarone comes from.
 In June 2017, I wrote about an Amarone from Asda and wrote that ‘You can expect to pay between £50-£80 for a fine Amarone wine’.
-For my birthday in August my husband bought me six fine wines and amongst them was Amarone Della Valpolicella Classico 2012 Allegrini.
+For my birthday in August my husband bought me six fine wines from Majestic Wines in Poole and amongst them was Amarone Della Valpolicella Classico 2012 Allegrini.

 Amarone is one of Italy’s top red wines.
 All Valpolicella wines are made from a blend of different local grape varietals in different percentages.
 They are mainly Corvina, Rondinella, Molinara and other indigenous varietals.
 Corvina is the most important grape in the blend.
 It gives the wine its structure and aroma.
 The grapes for Amarone wine are left on the vine longer so they are sweet.
 They are harvested late in October and left to dry on straw mats throughout the winter.
 The process is called appassimento and refers to the withering of the grapes.
 Leaving the grapes on the vine brings risk and contributes to the high cost of the wine.
 If there is a frost the grapes are ruined.